at our Open Days

-Luma Tabbaa is a Lecturer in Digital Media.
-She completed her PhD in Digital Arts - University of Kent in 2021, specifically investigating the design and deployment of Virtual Reality (VR) in healthcare and wellbeing.
-Previously, she obtained her MSc in 3D Computer Animation - University of Kent (UK) in 2015 and BSc in Computer Graphics & Animation - Princess Sumaya University for Technology (Jordan) in 2012.
-Luma has several years of experience in the industry as a Quality Assurance Engineer (Mari; an Oscar Award winner for scientific development, The Foundry – UK), 3D Artist, Motion Graphics Artist, and Graphic Designer.
+Luma Tabbaa is a lecturer in Digital Media.
+She completed her PhD in Digital Arts - University of Kent (UK) in 2021, specifically investigating the design and deployment of immersive spaces in healthcare and wellbeing contexts.
+Previously, she obtained her MSc in 3D Computer Animation - University of Kent (UK) in 2015, and BSc in Computer Graphics & Animation - Princess Sumaya University for Technology (Jordan) in 2012.
+Luma has also been a Fellow of Advance Higher Education (FHEA) after she completed her Post Graduate Certificate in Higher Education (PGCHE) in 2022.
+Prior to joining academia, Luma gained several years of industrial experience working in various fields within the Creative Industries; Luma worked in Quality Assurance (Mari (3D Painting Software); an Oscar Award winner for scientific development, The Foundry (UK)), 3D Art, Motion Graphic, and Graphic Design.

-At the moment, Luma is a co-investigator at the Assistive Devices for empowering disAbled People through robotic Technologies (ADAPT).
-ADAPT is a collaborative project that combines sixteen organisations across England and France and funded by the European Regional Development Fund.
+Luma is active in exploring potential research collaborations with other research bodies as well as industry professionals.
+In 2019 -2020, Luma was a Co-Investigator at the Assistive Devices for empowering disabled People through Robotic Technologies (ADAPT).
+ADAPT is a collaborative project that combines sixteen organisations across England and France and is funded by the European Regional Development Fund.
 One of the project aims is to provide novel training and assessment modalities, including the use of multi-sensory VR where users can enhance their wheelchair driving skills in a controlled and safe environment.
-As a researcher in Human-Computer Interaction, responsibilities lie in designing a user experience that supports the user’s psychological and physiological wellbeing as well as designing all 3D photorealistic terrains that meet project design specifications.
+Luma is also in contact with several industry professionals to explore the possibilities of research consultations for various applications, including empathic gaming, applications promoting mental well-being, and cognitive stimulation using projection technology.
+Luma is also actively seeking opportunities to initiate discussions with industry professionals regarding student placement and internship opportunities.